borjagreguero/climada_coastal_hazards_module/README_to_download_data.md

 b) Sea level rise projections for Representative Concentration Pathways.
 The values correspond to mean value of projection (central estimate), and total sea level rise.

 Original source: IPCC, AR5, Church et al 2013.
+See http://www.ipcc.ch/report/ar5/wg1/ and data portal http://www.ipcc-data.org/
 This dataset is distributed with the module in github.